dalxo/nRF24L01_t13/README.md

 ![Shared CE and CSN pins](media/Shared_CE_CSN-2.png)

+The working mechanism and logic behind it is in detailed explained [here](https://www.hackster.io/orfanus/nrf24l01-for-ultra-low-power-sensor-with-attiny13a-3-pins-a51b2c).

-This is useful if the MCU is used for transmissions of data (sensors) to the central hub.
-Between transmissions the module is in the power saving mode (`CE == 0`, i.e. radio is off)  to conserve energy.
-Applicable for battery powered applications.
+This configuration is useful in applications with dominating transmissions of data (sensors).
+Between transmissions the module is automatically in the power saving mode (`CE == 0`, i.e. radio is off and module is in the *STAND_BY-1* or *POWER_DONW* mode) to conserve some (battery) energy.

 If an application is intended to spend more time in the RX mode than TX, it might be more efficient to not merge CE and CSN.
 Instead, pulling CE to Vcc (high) would allow ATtiny13A to pool for new messages without a need to switch off the radio.